xdep/BlackNET/README.md

  11. Blacklist Client
  12. Close Client

-On Linux
- 1. Print Simple Message for Client
- 2. Open Webpage
- 3. Upload File
- 4. Simple DDOS Attack
- 5. Execute Shell Commands
- 6. Uninstall Client
- 7. Close Client

-## Python Stub
-You Can use it to hack any Linux system with python on it

 ## Requirements
 1. PHP >= 5.6
 2. VB.NET >= 2.0
-3. Python >= 2.7

 ## How to Install PHP Panel
 1. Download BlackNET - PHP Panel.zip